feel8-fun/f8studio/docs/services/engine.md

 # Engine Service (runtime graph host)

-- Runs a single active graph per instance; manages state, executes nodes/operators, and handles cross-instance wiring (state/data buses).
+- Runs a single active graph per instance; manages state, executes nodes/operators.
+Cross-instance wiring (state/data buses) comes from the shared ServiceHostBase used by all services when ports are declared.
 - Applies to both native app engines and web-worker engines; same runtime model, different host/runtime env.
-- Built on the minimal ServiceHostBase (state/KV/heartbeat/register) plus engine-specific data bus pub/sub and graph runtime.
+- Built on ServiceHostBase (state/KV/heartbeat/register + cross-instance wiring) plus the engine-specific operator graph runtime.

 ## Responsibilities
 - Load graph snapshot from KV (`graph`) at startup; initialize state from seeded keys.
-- Apply graph diffs/commands at safe points (end of tick), validate, update in-memory graph, bump version (KV revision), and write the new snapshot back to KV.
+- Apply graph diffs/commands (delivered via `deployOpGraph`) at safe points (end of tick), validate, update in-memory graph, bump version (KV revision), and write the new snapshot back to KV.
 On validation failure, keep the old graph running.
 If master/control plane is unavailable, continue running the last good graph and reject new apply requests with a clear read-only error.
-- Maintain per-instance state manager; publish `f8.state.<instanceId>.delta` locally; fan out cross-instance state via `f8.state.<instanceId>.set` for subscribed remote nodes.
+- Maintain per-instance state manager; write state into the instance KV; cross-instance readers consume the latest value via KV watch (bucket + key).
-- Data bus wiring (engine-only): subscribe/publish to compiled cross-edge subjects (`f8.bus.<edgeId>`), with backpressure/queueing policies as needed.
+- Data bus wiring (when ports are declared): subscribe/publish to compiled cross-edge subjects (`f8.bus.<edgeId>`).
+Engine uses this for operator-level ports; other services use the same pattern if they expose `inPorts`/`outPorts`.
 - Lifecycle with master: register -> ensure per-instance KV bucket exists -> run -> unregister -> clean up bucket (if owned by master).

 ## Tick-based scheduling